Oracle-Efficient Online Learning and Auction Design: Online Auction Design

 Using the language of oracle-based online learning developed in Section~\ref{sec:ftpl}, the learner's action corresponds to the choice of auction, the adversary's action corresponds to the choice of bid profile, the payoff of the learner corresponds to the revenue generated by the auction, and we assume access to an offline optimization oracle $\opt$.
 These correspondences are summarized in the following table.

 For several of the auction classes we consider, such as multi-item or multi-unit auctions, the revenue of an auction on a bid profile is in range $[0, R]$ for $R > 1$.
 In order to use the results of Section~\ref{sec:ftpl}, we implicitly re-scale all the revenue functions by dividing them by $R$ before applying Theorem~\ref{thm:FTPL-U-approx}.
-Note that, since $\mGamma$ does not change, the admissibility condition keeps the regret of the normalized problem at $O(N \sqrt{T\kappa/ \delta})$, according to Theorem~\ref{thm:FTPL-U-approx}.
-We then scale up to get a regret bound that is $R$ times the regret for the normalized problem, i.e., $O(R N \sqrt{T\kappa / \delta})$. {This re-scaling does not increase the runtime,} as when both the revenues are scaled down by a factor of $R$ and the matrix $\mGamma$ is unchanged, the implementability dataset $S_j$ is scaled up by a factor of $R$ which does not change the complexity $M$ of implementing $\mGamma$ since we assume all numeral computations take $O(1)$ time.
+Note that, since $\mGamma$ does not change, the admissibility condition keeps the regret of the normalized problem at $O(N \sqrt{T}/ \delta)$, according to Theorem~\ref{thm:FTPL-U-approx}.
+We then scale up to get a regret bound that is $R$ times the regret for the normalized problem, i.e., $O(R N \sqrt{T} / \delta)$.
+This re-scaling does not increase the runtime, because the complexity of implementing $\mGamma$ is unchanged, only the weights appearing in sets $S_j$ are scaled up by a factor of $R$, and we assume that all numerical computations take $O(1)$ time.
 Refer to Appendix~\ref{app:weak_oracle} for a note on numerical computations and the mild change in runtime when numerical computations do not take $O(1)$ time.

-We now derive results for VCG auctions with bidder-specific reserves, envy-free item-pricing auctions, and level auctions.
-We defer the definition of each auction class to its respective subsection.
+We now derive results for three auction classes: VCG auctions with bidder-specific reserves, envy-free item-pricing auctions, and level auctions.
+Each auction class is formally defined in its respective subsection.